 Step 6: The Black Hole Line (Direct Metallisation)

-During fabrication, the direct metallisation line is also known as the black hole line.
-In this process we put a layer of carbon down the barrel of the holes of the PCB and the carbon becomes the cathode in the electrolytic plating process, so that we can plate a thin layer of copper down the holes of the printed circuit board.
-The copper coated walls allow electricity to be carried from one side of the circuit board through a plated hole to the other side of the board, or between different layers.
+During PCB fabrication, the direct metallisation line is also known as the black hole line.
+In this process, we put a layer of carbon down the barrel of the holes of the PCB and the carbon becomes the cathode in the electrolytic plating process, so that we can plate a thin layer of copper down the holes of the printed circuit board.
+The copper-coated walls allow electricity to be carried from one side of the circuit board through a plated hole to the other side of the board, or between different layers.

 Step 7: Laser Direct Imaging

 The next step in the process of making a PCB is laminating, printing and developing the artwork of the circuit board through precise laser direct imaging.
 Our Photomech department uses a laser machine that scans the surface of the blank and efficiently prints the image of the board onto a photosensitive film.